 - Crumble it on top of oven recipes

-And if none of this has prevented your bread from getting mouldy, don’t throw away the entire loaf.
-You can safely cut away the mould and eat the rest.
+And if none of this has prevented your bread from getting moldy, don’t throw away the entire loaf.
+You can safely cut away the mold and eat the rest.

 Last but not least, if you want to become a food waste warrior you can buy your bread with Too Good to Go.
 They have a platform where shops can sell leftover food at a discount.

 Bread is one of the products we waste most.
 It’s also the product where the biggest reason for waste is because we are being too picky.

 Bread is one of the cornerstones of many people’s diets.
 That means that every day we have a chance to practice our attitude to food.
 Perhaps bread offers us the chance to start solving food waste and learn to value what really matters.

 What do you think?
 I certainly look differently at a loaf of bread.